Kevin-braga/IGS/README.md

 # IGS
-Simple django project using djangorestframework to create a admin panel crud for employees
+Simple django project using djangorestframework to manage employees data